The Child Neurology Residency is a five-year program designed for medical school graduates interested in a career in child neurology.

 About the Faculty

-The team of faculty members includes experts with national reputations in both basic science and clinical research.
-Members of the adult neurology faculty trained at leading medical institutions around the country and are committed to teaching.
-The faculty includes members with fellowship training in neurophysiology, neuromuscular disease and electromyography, stroke, vascular and interventional neurology, behavioral neurology, multiple sclerosis, headache and neuroimaging.
-Through active recruitment, the program is expanding the faculty to include neuro-intensivists and will eventually create a dedicated neurology ICU.
-Through continued partnerships with community physicians and affiliated Dell Medical School training programs, the program offers educational opportunities in numerous neurological subspecialties including neuro-oncology, movement disorders and sleep; and allied specialties including neuropathology, interventional neuroradiology, psychiatry and neurosurgery.
+The adult faculty members include experts in both basic science and clinical research.
+The faculty also includes individuals with fellowship training in neurophysiology, neuromuscular disease and electromyography, stroke, vascular and interventional neurology, behavioral neurology, multiple sclerosis, headache and neuroimaging.
+The program also offers educational opportunities in numerous subspecialties including neuro-oncology, movement disorders, sleep, neuropathology, neuro-ophthalmology, interventional neuroradiology, psychiatry and neurosurgery.

 Key Training Locations

-The beautiful new Dell Seton Medical Center at The University of Texas, the primary teaching hospital for the school operated by Ascension Seton, is home to a Level 1 trauma center and a National Association of Epilepsy Centers (NAEC)-designated Level 4 epilepsy center with six epilepsy monitoring unit beds and a comprehensive stroke center.
+The beautiful new Dell Seton Medical Center at The University of Texas, the primary teaching hospital for the school, is home to a Level I trauma center and a National Association of Epilepsy Centers (NAEC)-designated Level IV epilepsy center with six epilepsy monitoring unit beds and a comprehensive stroke center.
 The center serves as the inpatient site for the required year of adult neurology training including both inpatient ward and consultation services.
-Outpatient neurology clinics are held in the Health Transformation Building at Dell Med as well as the Ascension Seton Brain and Spine Clinic.
+Outpatient neurology clinics are held in the Health Transformation Building at Dell Medical School as well as the Ascension Seton Brain and Spine Clinic.

-The primary pediatric teaching facility is Dell Children’s Medical Center of Central Texas.
-Dell Children’s includes a Level 1 trauma center, pediatric ICU and an NAEC-designated Level 4 epilepsy center.
-An inpatient pediatric mental health unit is currently under construction.
+The primary inpatient pediatric teaching facility is Dell Children’s Medical Center of Central Texas.
+Dell Children’s includes a Level I trauma center, pediatric ICU and NAEC-designated Level IV epilepsy center.
+An inpatient pediatric mental health unit recently opened.